 On Dec.
 7, 1992, as part of its high school boys’ basketball preview package, The Inquirer published a pair of brief articles, one about Upper Dublin, one about Lower Merion.
 Both teams were green and were expected to struggle, but two players represented slivers of hope.
 In the Upper Dublin story, correspondent Joe Fite wrote: “Any one of 11 players … could end up starting, with senior Bob McIlvaine the only player with perhaps a better shot than most of grabbing one of the starting slots.”
 In the Lower Merion story, correspondent Jeremy Treatman wrote: “Remember this name: Kobe Bryant.”

-The following week, the teams squared off in the first round of a four-team tournament at Lower Merion.
+The following week, the teams squared off in the consolation game of a four-team tournament at Lower Merion.
 Kobe scored 19 points in a 74-57 victory, and in the video, his recall of that season was perfect: The Aces won just three more times, finishing 4-20.
 Somehow, the 1992-93 Upper Dublin Flying Cardinals were worse.
 They won three games all season, though Jeff Huddleston regarded them as one of his most enjoyable teams during his 25-year tenure as the school’s head coach.
 “Nobody ever came late to practice,” he said.
 “I never had any worries with them, and Bobby was a great part of that team, a silent leader.
 He could shoot the ball, and in the huddle, he would look at me intently for what I was going to say.
 He would almost be shaking, excitedly shaking.
 He couldn’t wait to get going.”

 The game against Lower Merion was one of Bobby’s best of the season.
 He scored 16 points, hitting two three-pointers, and after he began his freshman year at Princeton University, in the fall of 1993, the game grew into a family legend for the McIlvaines, a fond remember-when as Kobe, over time, became Kobe.
 Jeff scissored the box score out of The Inquirer and kept it.
 Bob had attended the game, had watched it from beginning to end, but he was unaware that someone had been recording it, and he himself took no photos and didn’t document the game in any manner.
 There were no smartphones then, of course, and the family didn’t own a video camera.
 “I wasn’t big on video,” Bob said.
 Helen once had borrowed a camcorder and toted it to one of Bobby’s summer-league games, but it had been so cumbersome to hoist the machine onto her shoulder and track the action that neither she nor Bob bothered to bring it again.